DDMAL/linkedmusic-website/references.md

 metadata into linked data using open source technologies." *Journal of Library Metadata* 15 (1): 1--35. https://doi.org/10.1080/19386389.2015.1007009.

 Stegmaier, Florian, Werner Bailer, Tobias Burger, Mario Doller, Martin Hoﬀernig, Wonsuk Lee, Veronique Malaise, et al. 2009.
 “How to Align Media Metadata Schemas?
 Design and Implementation of the Media Ontology.”
 In *Workshop Collocated with the 4th International Conference on Semantic and Digital Media Technologies*, 14.
 Graz, Austria. https://www.joanneum.at/fileadmin/user_upload/imported/uploads/tx_publicationlibrary/BAW-2009-SeMuDaTe-MAWG.pdf.

+Storti, Emanuele.
+2022.
+“Towards a Knowledge Graph Representation of FAIR Music Content for Exploration and Analysis.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 12.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/04_paper-8069.pdf.

 Sugimoto, Shigeo, Senan Kiryakos, Chiranthi Wijesundara, Winda Monika, Tetsuya Mihara, and Mitsuharu Nagamori.
 2018.
 “Metadata Models for Organizing Digital Archives on the Web: Metadata-Centric Projects at Tsukuba and Lessons Learned.”
 In *International Conference on Dublin Core and Metadata Applications*, 95–105.
 Porto, Portugal. https://dcpapers.dublincore.org/pubs/article/view/3968.